 These third party advertising networks also track visitors' online usage and behavior patterns.
 These companies may use information about your visits to Dun & Bradstreet and other websites in order to provide advertisements on this site and other sites about goods and services that may be of interest to you.
 The result of these efforts is the creation of an online profile that attempts to predict individual user interests, preferences and purchasing habits.
 The third party advertising networks then accordingly customize the advertising content served to users when visiting other websites.

-Dun & Bradstreet maintains commercially reasonable security measures to protect personal information against unauthorized access and disclosure and that are consistent with our business operations and generally accepted industry standards to protect user information.
+Dun & Bradstreet maintains commercially reasonable security measures to protect personal information against unauthorized access and disclosure and that are consistent with our business operations and generally accepted industry standards.
 These measures include the implementation of technical, physical and administrative security safeguards.
 Dun & Bradstreet requires employees to complete privacy and security training.
 Dun & Bradstreet also implements a third party service provider due diligence and oversight program to ensure that our vendors likewise employ adequate data collection, processing, transfer, management and security measures in carrying out their services on our behalf.